Kurush Bharucha-Reid: Biography

 A year later, in 1984, Bharucha-Reid made a permanent change of station to the Republic of Korea (ROK) where he served as the Chief of the Combined Liaison Team, 501st Military Intelligence Brigade, US Army Intelligence and Security Command.
 Drawing from his earlier leadership experience, Bharucha-Reid led a "one of a kind" special operations organization providing total immersion training to a small team of Republic of Korea personnel.
 This unit was then capable of performing sensitive and high-risk intelligence collection operations in the event of a major military confrontation on the Korean Peninsula.

-Three years later, in 1987, the now Captain Bharucha-Reid was selected for membership in the US Army's Military Intelligence Excepted Career Program, (otherwise known as GREAT SKILL).
-Upon entry into this lesser known element of the US Army, he then served another 23 years in pursuance of some of the most challenging and sensitive assignments for the US Army's Military Intelligence function.
+Three years later, in 1987, Bharucha-Reid was selected for membership in the US Army's Military Intelligence Excepted Career Program, (otherwise known as GREAT SKILL).
+Upon entry into this element of the US Army, he then served another 23 years in assignments for the US Army's Military Intelligence function.